dotnet/android-samples/android-n/DirectBoot/README.md

 ---
 name: Xamarin.Android - Direct Boot Sample
-description: "Demonstrates how to store data in a device-protected storage which is always available while the device is booted... #androidnougat"
+description: "Demonstrates how to store data in a device-protected storage which is always available while the device is booted...
+(Android Nougat)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidnougat
 urlFragment: android-n-directboot
 ---
-# Direct Boot Sample
+# Direct Boot Sample for Xamarin.Android

 This sample demonstrates how to store data in a device-protected storage which is always available while the device is booted both before and after any user credentials(PIN/Pattern/Password) are entered.